dado3212/lol-vr/README.md

 requestAnimationFrame is broken for canvas events.
 I swapped the instances in jsmpeg.min.js to instead use setInterval.
 See immersive-web/webxr#225 for more details, but if the JSMpeg version is updated, this should be repatched.

+## Known Issues
+* Movement is buggy.
+Using the position has drift, which isn't accounted for.
+The different scaling also makes moving around very unintuitive
+* Laggy.
+Turns out screen recording, passing over a websocket, deserializing and writing to a canvas while also rendering a 3D VR environment is not super fast.
+* Not really 3D.
+This is rendering a static image to both eyes, which doesn't give it a sense of true depth.
+* Quality.
+FFMPEG is slightly limited in what it can do.
+* Resolution.
+For some reason it's rendering it as a square when the stream is clearly 1024x768.
+This should be fixed.